Swedbank-SPP/swedbank-payment-portal/README.md

   $spp = SwedbankPaymentPortal::getInstance();  // <- library usage

   $rez = $spp->getPaymentCardHostedPagesGateway()->hpsQuery($orderId);
-  // now you can show user "thank you for your payment, but don't put flag what this payment is done.
+  // now you can show user "thank you for your payment, but don't put flag
+  //what this payment is done.
 This is done in secretprocesor.php file

   echo 'Thank you';
 } else if ($way == 'expiry'){